How it works

 5. 05

-Trend from experience midpoint to renewal midpoint
+Trend to the renewal midpoint — with Québec offsets

 6. 06